Generalized modeling of empirical social-ecological systems: Introduction

-Here, we show how the generalized modeling approach \citep{Gross2006,Kuehn2013} can overcome many of the challenges involved in modeling empirical social-ecological systems.
-Already extensively used in ecology \citep{Gross_Science_2009,Stiefs_TAN_2010,Yeakel_TE_2011,Yeakel2014}, generalized modeling is a type of dynamical systems approach that is well suited to research questions involving the roles of processes and feedbacks in dynamical patterns such as attractors, regime shifts, and oscillatory dynamics.
-Because a generalized model does not require full specification of the functional forms of these processes, social and ecological components can be modeled and empirically grounded at comparable levels of complexity despite differing levels of knowledge of and data availability.
-Generalized modeling can be used to investigate qualitative system behavior in relatively data-poor systems, or as a first modeling exercise preceding a more complicated model.
-As we will show, development of a generalized model is also well suited to a collaborative or participatory process involving participants with different areas of knowledge.
+Here, we show how the generalized modeling approach \citep{Gross2006,Kuehn2013} can deal with the often limited availability of data and knowledge on causal relationships in social-ecological systems, support integration of knowledge across disciplines and support the development of more realistic models while still permitting formal and rigorous analysis of the stability and qualitative dynamics of the social-ecological system.
+Primarily used in ecology \citep{Gross_Science_2009,Stiefs_TAN_2010,Yeakel_TE_2011,Yeakel2014}, generalized modeling is a type of dynamical systems approach that is well suited to research questions involving the roles of processes and feedbacks in dynamical patterns such as attractors, regime shifts, and oscillatory dynamics.
+A key advantage of a generalized modeling approach is that it does not require full specification of the functional forms of these processes.
+Social and ecological components can therefore be modeled and empirically grounded at comparable levels of complexity, despite differing levels of knowledge and data availability.
+We show that development of a generalized model is also well suited to a collaborative or participatory \citep{stave2010participatory} process, in which researchers or non-academic stakeholders with different areas of knowledge contribute to the modeling process.
+Applying generalized modeling to a complex social-ecological system, however, demands new methods of analyzing the generalized model, which we introduce in this article.

+In a generalized modeling analysis, one takes the following steps \citep{Gross2006,Kuehn2013} (Fig. \ref{fig:GM}).
+(1) As in any modeling activity, a conceptual model of the system to be modeled should be identified.
+(2) A `generalized model' of the system should be constructed, in which state variables and processes affecting those state variables are written down in differential equation form, but functional forms of those processes are not identified.
+(3) The Jacobian matrix of the generalized model is symbolically calculated.
+(4) The entries in the Jacobian matrix are re-written in terms of the three `generalized parameters': the $\alpha$ parameters, $\beta$ parameters, and elasticities.
+(5) Values or ranges are assigned to these parameters.
+(6) As in any modeling exercise, the model ought to be validated in some way and its results can then be analyzed.